Lapr5G21/sem5pi-24-25-3ddg21/docs/PatientProfileUpdate/readme.md

 - 5.1.9.1 - Admins can search for and select a patient profile to edit.

-- 5.1.9.2 - Editable fields include name, contact information, medical history, and allergies.
+- 5.1.9.2 - Editable fields include name, date of birth and contact information.

 - 5.1.9.3 - Changes to sensitive data (e.g., contact information) trigger an email notification to the patient.